 Click here for information regarding local hotels.

-Summer Dance Intensive students may choose to find their own off-campus housing.
+DPW students may choose to find their own off-campus housing.
 Off-campus housing is a cost-effective way to live at ADF for five weeks.
 Many ADF students use the ADF School Housing Collective Facebook page to find roommates, which will also help to keep expenses low.
-When searching for off-campus housing, students are advised to look for places near Duke’s East campus, as the majority of classes are held there.
+When searching for off-campus housing, students are advised to look for places near Duke’s East campus, Central campus, or Trinity Park, as the majority of classes are held there.
 The ADF is not responsible for any off-campus arrangements or agreements.

 conference food points